drpicox/classroom--cards-game--2022/src/main/resources/blog/2022-07-19_villagers_eat_food.md

 they die.

  * End the current moon.
- * There should be no "Berry" card.
+ * There should be 0 "Berry" cards.
- * There should be no "Villager" card.
+ * There should be 0 "Villager" cards.
- * There should be 1 "Berry Bush" card.
+ * There should be 1 "Berry Bush" cards.

 Wait, what is that other card that we can see?

- * There should be 1 "Corpse" card.
+ * There should be 1 "Corpse" cards.

 It's a corpse!
 Your villager died, and you only have a corpse now.